RobotLocomotion/drake-ros/bazel_ros2_rules/ros2/README.md

   sourcing the workspace install space).
 These executables are exposed as Python binaries for simplicty.

+### Limitations

+`bazel_ros2_rules` heavily relies on a number of conventions and best practices that _most_ ROS 2 packages follow to compensate for the limited amount of metadata that ROS 2 install spaces carry.

+[REP-0122](https://ros.org/reps/rep-0122.html) is but one example of this.

+This means that for ROS 2 packages that break these conventions and best practices, `bazel_ros2_rules` output will degrade (if not break down).
+An example of this are ROS 2 packages that install CMake and/or Python packages with names other than their own.
+These will be found but lacking dependency information any generated rules (`cc_library`, `py_library`, etc.) will be completely disconnected from the rest.
+Users that need them will be forced to depend on them explicitly.

 ### Rules

 To build C++ binaries and tests that depend on ROS 2, `ros_cc_binary` and